zengxingbin/Learning-Resource/README.md

 # Learning-Resource
-This repository will contains all kinds of learn in the next time
+This repository will contains all kinds of learning resource in the next time